 “The event is not meant to replicate the hardship faced by those who are homeless.
 However, it will highlight the difficult challenges of sleeping outside in the elements.”

-The Broadland team, which also includes Jess Kent, Daniel Nolan and Sarah Cook (pictured above), aims to raise £500 for the Benjamin Foundation.
-Their fundraising link is http://uk.virginmoneygiving.com/team/Broadland63.
+UPDATE: The Broadland team, which included Kevin Gee, Jess Kent, Daniel Nolan, Sarah Cook (pictured above) and Sophie Wiles, doubled their fundraising target, raising more than £1,000 for the Benjamin Foundation.
+The team’s fundraising link is http://uk.virginmoneygiving.com/team/Broadland63.

 *Research by the Campaign to End Loneliness and London School of Economics